Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

-The number of initial random bits is $O(Nh(q))$.
-In particular, for any $\omega\in(0,1)$ and all sufficiently large $k$, $2^{k^{1-\omega}}$ extractible bits can be distributed using one (multi-part) untrusted quantum device starting with a seed of $k$ bits, with soundness and completeness errors $\exp(-\Omega(k^{\omega}))$ and tolerating a constant level of noise. \end{corollary} A final key of length $\Omega(N)$ can be obtained by applying a quantum-proof randomness extractor with additional $O(\log^\omega(N/\epsilon))$ bits as the seed for the extractor, where $\omega$ can be chosen $\le 2$, and $\epsilon$ is added to the soundness error.
+\commentout{ In particular, for any $\omega\in(0,1)$ and all sufficiently large $k$, $N':=2^{k^{1-\omega}}$ extractable bits can be distributed using one (multi-part) untrusted quantum device starting with a seed of $k$ bits, with soundness and completeness errors $\exp(-\Omega(k^{\omega}))$ and tolerating a constant level of noise.
+The corresponding $N=\Theta(N')$, thus the time complexity is $\textrm{poly}(N')$. } \end{corollary}